Grieving mother: All my hopes and dreams were bundled in this boy. I can't help but feel that all of this is somehow my fault!

 - Or, maybe you're not the one originally giving the advice.
 Maybe you're relaying a message from another advice-giver.
 But, unfortunately, something has been lost in translation, or only fits in a certain context.
 You obviously can't clarify for the recipient, so if these differences change the message significantly, you're out of luck.
 On a related note, if you're sending such a message through someone else, you should take care that the deliverer is trustworthy, and preferably also that he doesn't know what the message is; if he acts on information intended for someone else entirely, that could throw things out of whack.

-.
+So don't just go telling someone whatever you think will solve their problems.
 It usually won't, at least not the way you want it to.

 - In My Wife is a High School Girl a young store clerk is immediately smitten by the eponymous girl Asami, later he tells Kyosuke (oblivious that he is Asami's husband) that he has a crush on one girl, Kyosuke ignorant of the fact that he is talking about his wife advices to "never give up on her, no matter how many times you are rejected, fight for her".
 You can guess how that turns out.